 Miro may well have followed him on his motorbike and the pair could have stopped for a team and tactics talk.

 Car Genie then went to Balgowan Avenue Police Office to fake his complaint.

 He would then have had to make his way home to Muirhead to await the arrival of the investigating officer.

 Constable Kenneth Bell, of the Forfar Police Office, was instructed to proceed to Car Genie's address shortly after 6pm and arrived at 7pm.

 Quite why a copper from a provincial police office was asked to make a round trip of over 30 miles to attend a minor complaint is an

-Then I discovered that PC Bell has a colleague at Forfar who just happens to be the stepparent
+I discovered that PC Bell has a colleague at Forfar who just happens to be the stepfather

 of Car Genie's daughter.
 I concluded that Bell probably knew, or knew of, the man he was visiting in Muirhead that evening.